giacomotrotta/Dune_close_range/README.md

 Multispectral Indices Extraction Project
 This project consists of several scripts and files designed for the extraction of multispectral indices and the creation of masks for the selection of regions of interest (ROI).
 It is composed of three main files:

-1. ROI_selection.ijm (ImageJ Macro for ROI Mask Creation)
+1. community_ROI_selection.ijm (ImageJ Macro for ROI Mask Creation)
 Description: This macro is used to create ROI (Region of Interest) masks that will later be used in the extraction process.
 Functionality:
 Creates masks for selecting regions of interest (ROIs) based on study areas.